AdobeDocs/aem-forms-automated-conversion-service.en/help/using/extending-the-default-meta-model.md

 ### Additional properties for generated adaptive form fields {#additionalproperties}

-You can use the **aem:afProperties** property in the meta-model to define following additional properties for adaptive forms fields generated using Automated Forms Conversion service:
+You can use the **aem:afProperties** property in the meta-model to define following additional properties for adaptive forms fields generated using Automated Forms Conversion service (AFCS):

 <table>
  <tbody>